 Unfortunately, this plantation has been completely disappearing because of the aggressive attacks of the plague of the Picudo Negro, in 2007 detected for the first time in Spain.
 At the moment the Picudo continues attacking all along the Mediterranean coast and as there is no economical use for Agave in this country and due to the fact that it is included in the National Catalog of invasive exotic species, there is nobody that will take measures to regulate this plague and to save the Mediterranean Agaves.

 The Casa de la Realidad up the hill provides the Pita-Escuela House with solar energy and water from the river, our lifeline so to speak.
 With the help of many friends from different countries, the Englishman David Dene transformed this former ruin with 25 years of constant work into a self-sustainable house.
 With 3,5 KW of solar energy including a 5 KW inverter the house is now totally adapted to the needs of the 21st century.

 National Geographic made a report about the Casa de la Realidad as a perfect example for low environmental impact and a high living standard at the time.
 The house can store up to 15,000 liters of water .
 The water is pumped through a ram pump from the ancient, Roman water supply system, and can transport 5 liters per minute, 24 hours a day.

-The Casa El Mirador, an associated neighbor project found just two steps away from the Pita-School, collaborates with as a guest-house where we can accomodate up to 15 people.
+The Casa El Mirador, an associated neighbor project found just two steps away from the Pita-School, collaborates with us as a guest-house where we can accomodate up to 15 people.

 The house is provided with 230V solar energy current as well, a cinema room, a nice ecologic garden and a broadband Internet connection.
 The 140m2 roof terrace offers one of the greatest views over the valley!